aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/document-conversion-and-processing/xmp-data-handling-in-images/_index.md

 ---
-title: "Java Image Processing Library: XMP with Aspose.Imaging"
+title: "How to Embed and Retrieve XMP Metadata in Images with Aspose.Imaging for Java"
 linktitle: XMP Data Handling in Images
 second_title: Aspose.Imaging Java Image Processing API
 description: "Learn how to use the Java image processing library Aspose.Imaging to embed and retrieve XMP metadata in images, with step‑by‑step code."